xesscorp/XuLA2/FPGA/LX25/README.rst

         This design is used by GXSLOAD when it needs to read or write the contents of the serial flash configuration memory on the XuLA board.

+    fintf_jtag_new/:
+        This design is used by xsload.py when it needs to read or write the contents of the serial flash configuration memory on the XuLA board.

     hcsr04_test/:
         A simple interface to test an HCSR04 ultrasonic distance measurement module.

     hostio_test/:
         This design is used to test the ability of the HostIo modules to pass data back-and-forth between the FPGA and the host PC.

+    HostIoToI2c:
+        This design allows a host PC to talk to an I2C peripheral.

 	LedDigitsWings/:
 		A design that uses three StickIt!
 LED Modules for testing the wing connectors on the StickIt! motherboard.

     ramintfc_jtag/:
         This design is used by GXSLOAD when it needs to read or write the contents of the SDRAM on the XuLA board.

+    ramintfc_jtag_new/:
+        This design is used by xsload.py when it needs to read or write the contents of the SDRAM on the XuLA board.

     rand_test/: